Lemonade Inc. (LMND) upgraded Issued by Wall Street Gurus

-Lemonade Inc. (NYSE:LMND) went up by 2.43% from its latest closing price compared to the recent 1-year high of $115.85.
-The company’s stock price has collected -13.27% of loss in the last five trading sessions.
+Lemonade Inc. (NYSE:LMND) went down by -8.08% from its latest closing price compared to the recent 1-year high of $115.85.
+The company’s stock price has collected 4.54% of gains in the last five trading sessions.
 The Wall Street Journal reported on 11/03/21 that Insure-Tech Firm Lemonade to Offer Car Insurance

 Is It Worth Investing in Lemonade Inc. (NYSE :LMND) Right Now?